Current Information for Exchange Students

 Coronavirus: Facts and security regulations in Austria

 The detailed overview on security measures in place as well as all legally binding information is given on the website of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
-Information on specific regulations in Vienna are listed on the corona-website of the city.
+Information on specific regulations in Vienna are listed on the corona-website of the city of Vienna.

 Information in English and other languages is published by Österreischer Integrations Fonds (ÖIF).

-The so-called "3-G-rule" ("Geimpft/vaccinated - Getestet/tested - Genesen/recovered") is the basic security concept:
+The so-called "3-G-rule" ("Geimpft/vaccinated - Getestet/tested - Genesen/recovered") is the basic security concept in Austria.
+Further formats are possible:

 - Vaccinated (with a EMA licensed vaccine against COVID19):